PerseidLab/proton-standalone/README.md

 ``./ge-proton-*-standalone.AppImage path/to/game.exe``

 - System Integration
-This AppImage can integrate itself into your Linux desktop environment, allowing you to right-click any .exe and select "Open with GE-Proton."
+This AppImage can integrate itself into your Linux desktop environment, allowing you to right-click any .exe and select "Open with Proton AppImage Launcher."

 - Install Integration
-To add GE-Proton to your system's MIME types and application menu:
+To add GE-Proton standalone AppImage to your system's MIME types and application menu:
 ``./ge-proton-*-standalone.AppImage --install``
 This creates a desktop entry and associates .exe and .msi files with this AppImage.